IS-UMK/lemkis/concurency/advanced/README.md

 If multiple threads of execution access the same std::shared_ptr object without synchronization and any of those accesses uses a non-const member function of shared_ptr then a data race will occur unless all such access is performed through an instance of std::atomic&lang;std::shared_ptr&rang;

 Associated `use_count` increments are guaranteed to be part of the atomic operation.
 Associated `use_count` decrements are sequenced after the atomic operation, but are not required to be part of it, except for the `use_count` change when overriding `expected` in a failed CAS.
 Any associated deletion and deallocation are sequenced after the atomic update step and are not part of the atomic operation.

+while std::atomic<std::shared_ptr<T>> provides thread-safe operations for managing shared ownership of objects, certain issues can still arise in multithreaded environments.
+These problems stem from the limitations of atomic shared pointers and the fact that they only ensure thread **safety** for the **shared pointer itself**, **not for the managed object** or other **complex interactions**.

 # Hazard pointers

 Hazard pointers are a lock-free memory management technique used in multithreaded environments to safely reclaim (roughly free <details>